AdrianGarzaGuardado/Advanced-SQL-Querying-Course/README.md

 You’ve just been hired as a Data Analyst Intern for Major League Baseball (MLB), who has recently gotten access to a large amount of historical player data.

 ## Assignment
-You have access to decades worth of data including player statistics like schools attended, salaries, teams played for, height and weight, and more
+You have access to decades worth of data including player statistics like schools attended, salaries, teams played for, height and weight, and more.
 Your task is to use advanced SQL querying techniques to track how player statistics have changed over time and across different teams in the league.

 ## Objectives